echaabane/jirafeau/README.md

 So:
 - The button "delete link" will delete the reference to the file but might not destroy the file.
 - The button "delete file and links" will delete all references pointing to the file and will destroy the file.

+### How can I setup LDAP authentication?

+LDAP authentication is disabled by default.
+To use it, you will need to install [PHP LDAP extension](https://www.php.net/manual/en/book.ldap.php) and edit your `lib/config.local.php` to set those options:
+- `upload_ldap_auth`: set it to `true`
+- `upload_ldap_host`: set it to your ldap host
+- `upload_ldap_base_dn`: set it to your base DN

+More details in [config.original.php](lib/config.original.php)'s documentation.

+Note that you can test around LDAP with [docker-compose example](./docker/docker-compose-examples/ldap/).

 ### How to contact someone from Jirafeau?